ChristianBagley/awesome-stars/README.md

 ## Objective-C++

-- [textmate](https://github.com/textmate/textmate) - TextMate is a graphical text editor for OS X 10.8+
+- [textmate](https://github.com/textmate/textmate) - TextMate is a graphical text editor for OS X 10.9+
 - [Rust-BBEdit](https://github.com/ogham/Rust-BBEdit) - Rust language module for BBEdit
 - [neovim-dot-app](https://github.com/rogual/neovim-dot-app) - Mac OS X GUI for Neovim

 ## Others

+- [writing-tools](https://github.com/heitortsergent/writing-tools) - 🗒 A list of tools to improve your writing
+- [awesome-shopify](https://github.com/julionc/awesome-shopify) - A curated list of awesome Shopify resources, libraries and open source projects.
+- [udacity-nanodegrees](https://github.com/mikesprague/udacity-nanodegrees) - :mortar_board: List of all Udacity Nanodegree programs with links to the free courses in their curricula
+- [public_curriculum](https://github.com/CodePlatoon/public_curriculum) - Open-source coding bootcamp curriculum for military veterans
+- [awesome-ecommerce-stack](https://github.com/nparsons08/awesome-ecommerce-stack) - Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores. 💰
+- [awesome-MATLAB](https://github.com/mikecroucher/awesome-MATLAB) - A curated list of awesome MATLAB toolboxes, applications, software and resources.
 - [awesome-pentest-cheat-sheets](https://github.com/coreb1t/awesome-pentest-cheat-sheets) - Collection of the cheat sheets useful for pentesting
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [awesome-matlab](https://github.com/uhub/awesome-matlab) - A curated list of awesome Matlab frameworks, libraries and software.